Danila Poperechny: Early life

 Poperechny was born in Voronezh, Russia.
 When he was in high school, his family moved to Kyiv, Ukraine, where they have lived for six years.
 After graduating from school, Poperechny studied computer engineering in Rzeszów, Poland, but dropped out during his second year.
-When he was sixteen, he temporarily worked as a beta tester for GSC Game World, where he beta tested S.T.A.L.K.E.R.: Clear Sky.

 Career

 Poperechny created his YouTube channel Spoontamer on December 11, 2009.
 The first videos he uploaded were self-made humorous cartoons.
-He also has worked for Spasibo, Eva! network as an animator, but soon left it because of its connection with Russian government.
+He also has worked for Spasibo, Eva! network as an animator, but soon left it because of its connection with the Russian government.
 He started his stand up career in 2013 and has filmed seven specials for his YouTube channel.
-Poperechny names Louis C. K., Doug Stanhope, Jim Jefferies, and Joe Rogan among his inspirers.
+Poperechny names Louis C.K., Doug Stanhope, Jim Jefferies, and Joe Rogan among his inspirers.

-Poperechny is also known for his podcast Soulless (Без души, Bez dushi) where he speaks to Russian and foreign celebrities from different areas, such as Jacques Anthony, Gennady Khazanov, Irina Gorbacheva, L'One, Timur Batrutdinov, Daniel Sloss, Garic Kharlamov, Leonid Parfenov, Yolka, Ilya Naishuller, Ilya Prusikin, Morgenshtern, Yuri Kuklachov, Ekaterina Schulmann etc.
+Poperechny is also known for his podcast Soulless (Без души, Bez dushi) where he speaks to Russian and foreign celebrities from different areas, such as Jacques Anthony, Gennady Khazanov, Irina Gorbacheva, L'One, Daniel Sloss, Garik Kharlamov, Leonid Parfenov, Yolka, Ilya Naishuller, Ilya Prusikin, Morgenshtern, Yuri Kuklachov, Eva Elfie, Jia Lissa, Ekaterina Schulmann, Mikhail Shats etc.